-The uncertainties due to COVID-19 and resultant economic volatility has impacted the Group's financing operations and is expected to affect most of the customers and sectors to some degree.
-Although it is difficult to assess at this stage the degree of impact faced by each sector, the main industries impacted are hospitality, tourism, leisure, airlines/transportation and retailers.
-In addition, some other industries are expected to be indirectly impacted such as contracting, real estate and wholesale trading.
-Furthermore, the drop in oil prices will have a significant impact on regional economies.
+The uncertainties due to COVID-19 and resultant economic volatility has impacted the Group's financing operations and affected most of the customers and sectors to some degree.
+Whilst it is still relatively difficult to assess at this stage the degree of impact faced by each sector, the main industries impacted are hospitality, tourism, leisure, airlines/ transportation and retailers.
+In addition, some other industries are also indirectly impacted such as contracting, real estate and wholesale trading.

-Considering this evolving situation, the Group has taken pre-emptive measures to mitigate credit risk by adopting more cautious approach for credit approvals thereby tightening the criteria for extending credit to impacted sectors.
-Payment holidays have been extended to customers, including private and SME sector, in line with the instructions of the CBB.
-These measures may lead to lower disbursement of financing facilities, resulting in lower net financing income and decrease in of other revenue.
+Considering this evolving situation, the Group has taken pre-emptive measures to mitigate credit risk by adopting a more cautious approach for credit approvals thereby tightening the criteria for extending credit to impacted sectors.
+Payment holidays have been extended to customers, including private and SME sectors, in line with the instructions of the CBB.
+These measures have led to lower disbursement of financing facilities.